Gavin-McCorry/Data-332-Final-Project/README.md

 To be able to use all of this data, we first had to clean each data set speratley before being able to combine the data in one data frame.

 ### Olympic Medals Data:
 1. This data set was overall relativley clean.
-We started by adding a total medal column, done by dding up the medal counts of Gold, Silver, and Bronze for each country for each Olympic Games.
+We started by adding a total medal column, done by adding up the medal counts of Gold, Silver, and Bronze for each country for each Olympic Games.
 2. Next, to match the naming convention used in the other data sets a few country names were changed.
 EX:
 ```{r}
 df_medals$Country_Name <- sub("Great Britain", "United Kingdom", df_medals$Country_Name)